 RN Infusion Per Diem

-Enliven is seeking an experienced RN (Registered Nurse) to service home infusion and Infusion Center patients in Fort Worth and surrounding locations.
+Enliven is seeking an experienced RN (Registered Nurse) to service home infusion and Infusion Center patients in Grapevine and surrounding locations.
 The ideal candidate must be well-trained and able to give the best nursing care possible with little supervision.
 They will educate patients and their families on prevention and healthy habits.
 The ideal candidate must be compassionate, cool-tempered, and capable of handling emergent situations.
 They must follow health and safety guidelines faithfully and consistently.
 The goal is to promote patients' well-being by providing high-quality nursing care.

 Responsibilities: RN (Registered Nurse)